dffanzm/Job-Interview./README.md

 ## 1.3.
 Branding

 - Merk: A Small Example Of Metamorphosis
-- Tagline: "let's learn the biology of metamorphosis"
+- Tagline: "Let's study the biological symptoms of metamorphosis"
 - Campaign:
 - Target user:
     - Usia 5+